nuxt-community/firebase-module/docs/guide/upgrade/README.md

 ## 2 - Rename module options key in nuxt.config.js

-(Only if options are not set directly in the modules-array)
+Only if options are not set directly in the modules-array:

 ```js
 // Old